alvarotd/test-1/README.md

       + At 09:01, we query the statistics:
          -  Following the valid-transactions strategy, the max should be '1'.
 Implemented in revision [405afc](https://github.com/alvarotd/test-1/commit/405afc727be33e91d37df87a88a0703aa20576e4).
 This does not follow the O(1) performance requirement
          - Following the all-transactions strategy, the max should be '10'.
 Implemented in revision [f0f685](https://github.com/alvarotd/test-1/commit/f0f685f69e8dd92c34a275867dadf7056c11cb94).
 This follows the O(1) performance requirement
-      + This test case is not covered by the tests, so I was unsure of what to do.
+      + This test case is not covered by the tests (meaning both implementations satisfy the tests), so I was unsure of what to do.
 I would normally ask my Product Owner, but this being a Christmas Sunday, so close to the deadline I cannot expect a response on time.

   - To keep the maximum and minimum elements, I've used a `PriorityQueue`, which guarantees O(n log n) for insertion, removal (being n the number of present elements).
 Also guarantees O(1) for accessing (peek).
   - I haven't found provides record of all past elements (as they all will expire), that provides O(1) for insertion, removal, query for the given scenario.